Choosing Your Sugar Beet Varieties

-For 2017, there are a total of 23 sugar beet varieties from four breeders for growers to choose from, including 8 new varieties.
-There are 16 Rhizomania resistant varieties on the 2017 Recommended List for the main market segment, which makes up more than 95% of the National crop.
-And on the 2017 Descriptive List there are 6 varieties for Beet Cyst Nematode infected land – some 4-5% of the National crop, and 1 variety for land troubled by the AYPR strain of Rhizomania.
+For 2018, there are a total of 25 sugar beet varieties from four breeders for growers to choose from, including 6 new varieties.
+There are 18 Rhizomania resistant varieties on the 2018 Recommended List for the main market segment, which makes up about 95% of the National crop.
+And there are 6 varieties for Beet Cyst Nematode infected land – some 4-5% of the National crop, and 1 Rz2 variety for land troubled by the AYPR strain of Rhizomania.
 There is plenty of choice and there are some useful and worthwhile differences to exploit.

 Your Strategy for Choice

 It could be tempting to select the top three varieties with the highest Adjusted Tonnes and assume that this makes up the optimum portfolio.
 And, in the past, we know of many growers who successfully relied on precisely this strategy.
 The presentation of varieties by Adjusted Tonnes in the table gives a starting point, but there are a number of other important considerations to take into account.
 Naturally one would wish to have a new, top-yielding variety in your portfolio but, for the sound option, it would be best to support this with a variety, or varieties, with a more successful commercial track record.
 Consistency of performance over the three year trial period that the new List encompasses is generally good with not so many “bouncing” results as we have seen in previous years.

 Even the best varieties are now generally limited to a maximum of 20% of the market as a means of managing risk for the grower and processor, so a range of options must be explored, as the most popular will “sell out” quickly.